 Selection: A wider selection of cars means you have more options and this can help you find the right car for your budget and style.

 When buying a new car, you may come across dealerships that offer either 0% car loans or a cash rebate up front.
 So what’s the better deal?
 With the financing option, you won’t have to pay any interest for the duration of your auto loan.
 The cost of the car is simply spread out evenly each month.
 With the cash rebate, the original cost of the car is cheaper but interest will be accumulating (assuming you don’t buy the car outright of course).

 The simple answer is to just do the math.
 Here is a calculator that can help you choose the best option.

-- The best times to purchase cars are typically in the last 2 weeks of December and between July and October.
+Know when to buy: The best times to purchase cars are typically in the last two weeks of December and between July and October.